luc-ta/luc-ta.github.io/_pages/about.md

 Hello!
 I am a rising senior at Yale University hoping to become a mathematics professor in the future.

+Below is a list of my publications.
 To read more about me, please refer to my [CV](https://luc-ta.github.io/cv/) or my [bio](https://luc-ta.github.io/about/).
 Both of these are also accessible via the navigation bar at the top of every page of this website, along with a catalog of my [music](https://luc-ta.github.io/music/).

 **Publications**